Skip to main content

 • Assistant Professor, Genome Regulation and Cell Signaling Program, Ellen and Ronald Caplan Cancer Center

-Filippo Veglia received his Ph.D. in Immunology and Applied Biotechnology from Tor Vergata University in Rome (Italy) and did his postdoctoral work at Wistar in the laboratory of Dmitry Gabrilovich at Wistar.
-In 2020, he joined Moffitt Cancer Center as an Assistant Member in the Department of Immuno-Oncology and as a Member of the Neuro-Oncology Program.
-In December 2023, Filippo joined Wistar as an Assistant Professor in the Immunology, Microenvironment and Metastasis Program, and in 2024, he joined the Genome Regulation and Cell Signaling Program.
-He is an expert in myeloid cells, tumor immunology, and metabolism, and he has a proven track record of publications studying the metabolic regulation of myeloid cell functions in cancer as well as exploring novel strategies for their therapeutic targeting (Nature Communications, Nature, and Journal of Experimental Medicine).
+Dr. Veglia earned his Ph.D. in Immunology and Applied Biotechnology from Tor Vergata University in Rome, Italy.
+He completed his postdoctoral training in the lab of Dr. Dmitry Gabrilovich at The Wistar Institute.
+In 2020, he was appointed Assistant Member at Moffitt Cancer Center in the Department of Immuno-Oncology and joined the Neuro-Oncology Program.
+He returned to Wistar in December 2023 as an Assistant Professor in the Immunology, Microenvironment and Metastasis Program and, in 2024, also became part of the Genome Regulation and Cell Signaling Program.

 The Veglia Laboratory